-- · Better control a nuisance condition: - · Reduce absenteeism due to head lice; and - Promote a school/parent/guardian partnership in head lice control... - 1.
+- Better control a nuisance condition; - Reduce absenteeism due to head lice; and - Promote a school/parent/guardian partnership in head lice control... - 1.
 When live lice are found on a student, the family will be notified.
 The student may go home at the end of the day, but parents/guardians have the option of picking their child up earlier, if desired, to begin treatment. - 2.
-Families will be provided with written treatment information and instructions.
-Immediate treatment, with nit removal, is necessary. - 3.
-The student can return to school as soon as he/she is treated for head lice
+A student who has been identified having or treated for head lice should come to the health office for inspection upon returning to school.

-- A student who has been identified having or treated for head lice must come to the health office for inspection upon returning to school. - 5.
-A student who returns to school following treatment will be checked again in 7-10 days. - 6.
-After treatment, the parents/guardians are encouraged to check their child's head for live lice and recheck frequently for two weeks. - 7.
-Repeated cases of live lice at school may lead to exclusion from school until lice free. - 8.
+- 3. After treatment, the parents/guardians are encouraged to check their child's head for live lice and recheck frequently for two weeks. - 4.
+Repeated cases of live lice at school may lead to exclusion from school until lice free. - 5.
 Families are encouraged to report head lice to the school health office.
 The school nurses are available to answer questions regarding treatment.

-For more information call the nurse at your child's school or Department of Student Services, Office of Health Services, (402) 436-1655.
+For more information call the nurse at your child's school or Department of Student Services, Office of Health Services, 402-436-1655.